How Long Does SEO Take?

 Content volume and consistency.
 Sites that publish useful, well-researched content consistently tend to grow faster than those that publish infrequently or in bursts.

 Technical health.
 A site with crawl issues, slow page speed, or indexing problems is wasting potential.
-Fixing technical fundamentals is the highest-leverage early investment.
+Fixing technical fundamentals is the highest-impact early investment.

 Keyword difficulty.
 Targeting queries that established, authoritative sites already answer well is harder than finding gaps where good content is underserved.
 Keyword research is partly about finding where results can come faster.